-For marketers, these gatherings present an opportunity to once again tap into the unique audience targeting power of geoframing.
-But, what exactly is geoframing, and how can it be used to reach your business’s audiences through digital advertising?
+But, what exactly is geoframing, and how can you use it to reach your audiences through digital advertising?

-To properly explain geoframing, we need to define a few related terms that are often used interchangeably within digital advertising.
+To properly explain geoframing, we need to define a few related terms often used interchangeably within digital advertising.

-Unfortunately, if you research these terms online, you’re likely to find a significant amount of information from industry sources and programmatic advertising providers that is, at best, confusing, and, at worst, contradictory.
+Unfortunately, if you research these terms online, you’re likely to find contradictory information from industry sources and programmatic advertising providers.
 In fact, marketers can’t even decide how to spell geoframing.
 Is it geoframing?
 Geo-framing?
 GeoFraming?
 Geofarming?

 With all of this in mind, we’ll try to keep things relatively simple.

 In simplest terms, geotargeting is a method used by advertisers to determine who should view an ad based on their geographic location.
-For example, a digital ad campaign can be set to only appear to people within a specified state, city, zip code, or other location designation.
+For example, advertisers can set a campaign to only appear to people within a specified state, city, zip code, or other location designation.

 Geotargeting is a method used by advertisers to determine who should view an ad based on their geographic location.

-Geotargeting options can also be used to exclude specific locations, ensuring that ads will not be delivered in places that don’t make sense for the advertiser.
+Advertisers can also use geotargeting options to exclude specific locations.
+By doing so, they ensure that ads will not be delivered in places that don’t make sense for the advertiser.

-Most digital advertising campaigns utilize some form of geotargeting capabilities.
+Most digital advertising campaigns utilize some form of geotargeting.

 Geofencing is a more granular form of location-based targeting that delivers messages or promotions to people within a precise geographic area (inside the “fence”).
 This type of targeting is usually hyperlocal—a neighborhood, a building, a store, or an event location.

-Geofencing works by using GPS or RFID technology to establish a virtual boundary, which is then used to trigger a notification or an ad when a user’s device enters (or exits) the area.
+Geofencing works by using GPS or RFID technology to create a virtual boundary.
+If a user has installed an associated app on his or her phone, this “fence” can trigger a notification or an ad through the app when a user’s device enters (or exits) the area.

-Using this type of location targeting, Burger King built its “Whopper Detour” campaign, which served up a special promotion to users within close proximity to McDonald’s locations to redirect them back to Burger King.
+Using this type of location targeting, Burger King built its “Whopper Detour” campaign.
+This campaign served ads to users within close proximity to McDonald’s locations to redirect them back to Burger King.

 Retailers also use this type of targeting to alert customers when they are near a store’s brick-and-mortar location.